Social choice rules driven by propositional logic: General framework

 The logical constraints between issues are referred to as the \dfc{doctrine.} They are specified by a set of compound propositions that are required to be true.
 This entails a series of material implications between literals that are conveniently codified by rewriting the set of those constraints in \dfc{conjunctive normal form,} \ie in the form

 where $\doct$ stands for a certain collection of subsets of $\piset$.
-Each expression within parentheses in the preceding formula ---or equivalently the corresponding set $\clau\sbset\piset$--- is called a \dfc{clause.}
+Each expression within parentheses in the preceding formula ---or equivalently the corresponding set $\clau\sbset\piset$---\, is called a \dfc{clause.}

 The conjunctive normal form of a doctrine is not unique.
 Generally speaking, this can make a difference for the procedure that we are about to introduce.
-This ambiguity is eliminated by resorting to the \dfc{Blake canonical form,} that consists of all the prime clauses of the doctrine under consideration; a clause being prime means that no proper subset of it is still entailed by the doctrine.
-However, for many doctrines one is ensured to get the same results with other conjunctive normal forms made of prime clauses; this happens whenever the form under consideration has a property that we call \dfc{disjoint-resolvability.} \ensep For these and other technical matters we refer the reader to \cite[\secpar{4}]{dp}. \ensep Anyway, the doctrine, that from now on we are assimilating to the set $\doct$, is required to satisfy the following conditions: \ensep \iimtxt{D1} It~is satisfiable. \ensep \iimtxt{D2} It does not contain unit clauses, \ie clauses with a single literal. \ensep \iimtxt{D3} It explicitly contains the \textit{tertium non datur} clause $\lit\lor \nt\lit$ for any $\lit\in\piset$. \iimtxt{D4} It is made of prime clauses.
+This ambiguity is eliminated by resorting to the \dfc{Blake canonical form,} that consists of all the prime clauses of the doctrine under consideration; a clause being \dfc{prime} means that no proper subset of it is still entailed by the doctrine.
+However, for many doctrines one is ensured to get the same results with other conjunctive normal forms made of prime clauses.
+Such a form will be said to be \dfc{$\ast$-equivalent} to the Blake canonical one.
+In particular, this happens whenever the form under consideration has a property that we call \dfc{disjoint-resolvability.} \ensep For these and other technical matters we refer the reader to \cite[\secpar{4}]{dp}. \ensep Anyway, the doctrine, that from now on we are assimilating to the set $\doct$, is required to satisfy the following conditions: \ensep \iimtxt{D1} It~is satisfiable. \ensep \iimtxt{D2} It does not contain unit clauses, \ie clauses with a single literal. \ensep \iimtxt{D3} It explicitly contains the \textit{tertium non datur} clause $\lit\lor \nt\lit$ for any $\lit\in\piset$. \iimtxt{D4} It is made of prime clauses.

-\paragraph{1.2} A~system of degrees of belief is represented by a~mapping $\val$ from $\piset$ to the interval $[0,1]$.
+\paragraph{2.2} A~system of degrees of belief is represented by a~mapping $\val$ from $\piset$ to the interval $[0,1]$.
 We refer to such a mapping as a~\dfc{valuation,} and the image of $p\in\piset$ by a particular valuation $\val$ will be denoted as $\val_p$ or $\val(p)$.
 A~valuation $\val$ is called \dfc{balanced} when $\val_p +\val_{\nt p}$ is equal to $1$ for any $p\in\piset$.
-The~truth assignments of classical logic are balanced valuations with all-or-none values, that is either $0$~or~$1$.
-In contrast, degrees of belief can take fractional values.
-Besides, they need not be balanced: $\val_p + \val_{\nt p}$ may be less than~$1$ (lack of information) or even greater than~$1$ (presence of contradiction).
+The \dfc{truth assignments} of classical logic are balanced valuations with all-or-none values, that is either $0$~or~$1$.
+In contrast, \dfc{degrees of belief} can take fractional values; besides, they need not be balanced: $\val_p + \val_{\nt p}$ may be less than~$1$ (lack of information) or even greater than~$1$ (presence of contradiction).
 In our approach, the latter case can arise because of the logical implications contained in the constraints.

 We will also make use of \dfc{partial truth assignments.} They will be seen as balanced valuations with values in~$\{0,\onehalf,1\}$, where the value $\onehalf$ can be interpreted as `undefined' or `undecided'.
 Partial truth assignments will be used mainly for specifying decisions, on which case the values $1$, $0$ and $\onehalf$ can be interpreted as meaning respectively `accepted', `rejected' and `undecided'.